Marck/transfer.sh-web/README.md

 ## Donate

 Original repo from [Dutchcoders](https://github.com/dutchcoders/transfer.sh-web).
-If you want to donate to Dutchcoders, you can do so via [Bitcoin](bitcoin:164ybRMLbg1dhhWWiUkXtiNr7jUhMKdJqH)
+If you want to donate to Dutchcoders, you can do so via Bitcoin: 164ybRMLbg1dhhWWiUkXtiNr7jUhMKdJqH